-TOP OF MENU -You pressed the top level of the menu and you cannot go any higher.
+TOP OF MENU -You pressed A while on the menus level; this is the top level of the menu and you cannot go any higher.

 To turn off the menu, press Shift < (Menu On/Off).
 To move across the choices on a level, press < or > .
-To move down a level, press \lor .
+To move down a level, press v .